Political party strength in Tennessee: World War II to present day

 During the period from 1939 until about 1970, the conservative whites of the Democratic party in Tennessee largely controlled the state politically.
 A minority of Republican voters were dominant in the eastern part of the state, which had favored the Union during the Civil War.
 But the state had been more competitive between its two parties than others in the South, as more blacks had retained their ability to vote and supported the Republican Party into the early 20th century.

+From 1928 through 2004, with the exception of 1960, Tennessee voted for the winner of the Electoral College in races for President of the United States.
+This made the Volunteer State one of the few Bellwether states in the traditional South.

 In 1976, Tennessee voted for Democrat Jimmy Carter of neighboring Georgia, a "favorite son" of the South.
 Similarly, in 1992 and 1996, Tennessee voted for the Democratic ticket of Governor Bill Clinton of Arkansas and Al Gore, a US senator from Tennessee, both sons of the South.
 But in 2000, Tennessee voted for Republican George W. Bush over Al Gore by single digit margins.
-Since 2000, Tennessee has become a Republican stronghold, voting increasingly republican in all following elections.
+Since 2000, Tennessee has become a Republican stronghold, voting increasingly Republican in all following elections.